Nerf Game Types

 - Spawn: Limited.
 Usually one life, although it can be played to multiple lives with a specific respawn point.
 Of course, multiple players respawning at the same time makes for some interesting temporary truces.

 This is the heart of the non-objective team gaming experience.
 Teams are drawn together, and must function as a unit to take out the opposing team or teams.
 This is where the natural leaders emerge, and some of the more memorable moments of game play can take place since you’re working with other players.
 Team elimination games requre three staging points – a neutral area (usually where everyone left their gear at the start), and two spawn points (where the match starts and restarts).
 Players in the neutral area can’t tag or be tagged, and active players have to stay out of the zone (or forfeit) to avoid confusion as to who’s in, and who’s out.

 - Indoors: Clearly defined respawn points.
-Consider respawn immunity to avoid accidental or deliberate spawn camping, but we know where to get daypacks for hiking .
+Consider respawn immunity to avoid accidental or deliberate spawn camping .

 - Outdoors: Decide early on shared spawns, or team specific spawns.
 Shared spawns can pin down a lot of players around the respawn, and could end a match quickly.
 On the other hand. two spawns spread out from each other may encourage a more sedate game dynamic.

 - Limited Weapons Option: Available.

 - Pistol round.
 Single or double shot blasters.
 This makes for tight knit team work, as you can get some interesting, and relatively long duels between two groups of players – each side has just enough time to reload whilst their friends fires a covering shot.
 Unlimited or limited ammo.

 - Limited Ammo option: Single shot to six clip.
 Any weapon type, but the clip cannot hold more than six rounds